webpack/webpack.js.org/src/content/guides/caching.md

 ## Conclusion

-Caching gets messy.
-Plain and simple.
-However the walk-through above should give you a running start to deploying consistent, cacheable assets.
+Caching can be complicated, but the benefits to our application's users make it worth it.
+Hopefully this guide has given you a good foundation for deploying consistent, cacheable assets.
 See the _Further Reading_ section below to learn more.